rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

 2. A specification of the compression scheme.
 3. A mapping of Rust entities to the mangling syntax.

-For implementing a demangler, only the first to sections are needed, that is, a demangler only needs to understand syntax and compression of names, but it does not have to care how the compiler generates mangled names.
+For implementing a demangler, only the first two sections are of interest, that is, a demangler only needs to understand syntax and compression of names, but it does not have to care about how the compiler generates mangled names.

 ## Syntax Of Mangled Names